royels/GoClock/README.md

 I'll be using one of my old systems programming assignments as a base with which to create this (won't be translated code, but definitely...inspired.)

 This project is essentially a binary decimal clock implemented in Go(lang).
+Essentially a slightly more involved Hello World.

 To create: Build executable with `go build ~/path/to/main/dir/pa2.go` or `go install github.com/royels/main` with your $GOPATH set to `~/project/`, then run.